New Mutants (1st series) #66

 After boarding Spyder’s space station, Gosamyr remained hidden and observed as the New Mutants fought various alien life forms that attacked them.
 Gosamyr was briefly captured by one of these aliens, though, but Sunspot and Cannonball came to her defense.
 This, however, led to more in-fighting amongst the New Mutants, until Magik and Warlock, fed up with Gosamyr, plotted to reveal her for who she really was.
 Striking the ethereal alien with her Soulsword, Magik did just that, as Gosamyr reverted to a horrific, appearance.
 Briefly unconscious, Gosamyr’s influence over the New Mutants ended.
 When she woke, Gosamyr explained that she had merely acted the way she had been brought up; apparently she genuinely believed that everyone acted the way she had done.
 After seeing Gosamyr’s other appearance, Warlock recognized her race and revealed that they were considered rare and dangerous and suggested to his teammates that they leave Gosamyr immediately.

 Sunspot, however, continued to stand by Gosamyr, defending her.
 Though the others were keen to abandon her, they still had to rescue Lila, so they continued on to Spyder’s lair, down on a nearby planet.
 Once there, the New Mutants located Lila - but they were captured instantly by Spyder.
 Gosamyr managed to evade the capture momentarily, before Spyder once again collared her.
 [New Mutants (1st series) #69] While the New Mutants tried in vain to escape so they could rescue Lila, Gosamyr underwent what was called in her race the “minor death”.
-Even though the process could rob her of the power
+Even though the process could rob her of the power over other’s emotions, Gosamyr entered the dangerous state that enabled her to escape her bonds and render herself invisible, by wrapping herself in her wings.
+She then set about freeing the New Mutants from their cage, but was injured in the process.
+Sunspot rescued her from her invisible state, and the New Mutants, particularly Warlock and Mirage, had a change of heart about Gosamyr.
+They still didn’t like or trust her but, seeing as she showed concern for them and put herself in danger, they agreed to honor their promise to help her rescue her family.

 When Gosamyr and the New Mutants tracked Spyder and Lila down, they found that Spyder had forced Gosamyr’s family into a cocoon-like state to weave strands of silk, creating products of the rarest and most deadly creatures in the universe, each thread apparently worth a million times its weight in gold.
 Gosamyr fainted, which alerted Spyder to her presence.
 The New Mutants battled Spyder’s guards, while Gosamyr’s family began to emerge from their cocoons.
 Gosamyr’s family attacked everyone in sight and destroyed the silk they had spun, angering Spyder.
 Gosamyr explained that her family was furious due to being forced from their evolutionary stage prematurely.
 Given that even the Brood feared Gosamyr’s race, the New Mutants had big trouble on their hands.
 Needing to end the battle before Gosamyr’s family escaped onto the planet proper and destroyed it, Lila made the ultimate sacrifice by teleporting herself and Gosamyr’s family into the nearby sun.
 Devastated, the New Mutants lashed out at Spyder and his forces, before deciding to cut their losses.
 [New Mutants (1st series) #70]